assamidanov/python_programming_class/README.md

 1. Implement various types of projectiles.
 [JARISSE ESCUBIDO]
 2. Develop several target types with different movement patterns.
 [VANISA SUADPRATHON]
 3. Transform the cannon into a moving tank.
 [VAL DELEON]
 4. Create "bombs" that will be dropped by targets onto the cannon.
+[GEORGE FRANSIS]
 5. Implement multiple cannons that can shoot at each other.
 [VAL DELEON]
 + *DISCLAIMER for 5*: If player gets hit by its own Shells, this will also invoke the losing screen.